 Groundhop in the neighbourhood

-When you're in Elche, we recommend also a short trip to nearby Alicante.
+We recommend a short trip to the nearby Alicante when you're in Elche.
 Not just because it's a beautiful coastal city, but to visit the Estadio José Rico Perez of Hercules Alicante.
-The once so proud club has fallen deeply and gotten in financial trouple, but the stadium is still wonderful.
-The 1982 World Cup was played here as well, including Argentina with a young Diego Maradona.
+The once-so-proud club has fallen deeply and gotten in a lot of financial trouble, but the stadium is still wonderful.
+The 1982 World Cup was also played here and hosted a match of Argentina with a young Diego Maradona.
 The floodlights are awesome and the stadium is charmingly asymmetric.

-A little west of Elche you'll find a nice little stadium as well: the Estadio Municipal Enrique Miralles in Crevillent, home of Crevillente Deportivo.
+A little west of Elche, you'll also find a nice little stadium: the Estadio Municipal Enrique Miralles in Crevillent, home of Crevillente Deportivo.

 A proudly waving flag